EndlessTrax/EndlessTrax/README.md

 👨‍⚕️ I used to be a registered nurse.

-🥋 I'm also a martial artist, holding the rank of Nidan (second degree balck belt) in Shaolin Kempo.
+🥋 I'm also a martial artist, holding the rank of Nidan (second degree black belt) in Shaolin Kempo.

 🌲 I collect and maintain a modest Bonsai collection